 Review of procedures to understand the true risk of fraud and not assumed risk.
-Review of building complex and unfathomable processes for vulnerable people as an approach to managing fraud.
+Review of strategies that advocate complex and unfathomable processes as an approach to managing fraud.

 Review of policy to change grants into loans for the poorest students.
 Taking into account the poorest students are most often those who do not have a family network.